Louwrensth/Fundamental-Constants/README.md

 ## Fortran (2008+)

-The Fortran header files use the Fortran 2008 standard because of the use of the `iso_fortran_env` feature providing the kind parameter named `real64`.
+The Fortran include files follow the Fortran 2008 standard because of the use of the `iso_fortran_env` feature providing the kind parameter named `real64`.

 Because π is not by default provided to Fortran users via a standard library,